HoylakeComputerClub/react-contact-app-fe/CONTRIBUTING.md

 Contributions are welcome!
-If you have any suggestions or improvements, please create a pull request.
+for testing with a backend please clone the [backend repository](https://github.com/HoylakeComputerClub/contact-app-be)